This talk was presented during worship at UUCAS on Mar. 14, 2021.

 Myra Kingsbury was encouraged to go into the ministry by the Rev. William Taylor of the Towanda Universalist church.
 She studied with him privately and was licensed to preach in 1880, when she was 33 years old.
 She did pulpit supply for the Sheshequin congregation for about six months.
 The record book noted that “her discourses [were] practical and fine” and attracted “good audiences.”

 In December, 1880, she was called to a church in Vermont, much to the disappointment of her friends in Sheshequin.

 Myra Kingsbury had a successful fifteen-year career in the ministry in Vermont and Maine that was sadly cut short by illness.
 She died of cancer in 1898.

-Like Maria Cook, Myra was honored with a namesake, Myra Kingsbury Fish, who was born in Sheshequin in 1880, the year that she began preaching.
+Like Maria Cook, Myra was honored with a namesake, Myra Kingsbury Fish, who was born in Sheshequin in 1882, two years after she began preaching.

 The second home-grown minister was Alice Kinney Tripp, another descendant of early Sheshequin Universalists.
 She was born in Sheshequin in 1870 and grew up in both the Sheshequin and Athens churches.

 Alice displayed her preaching skills at a very young age.
 She recalled later: